Jun 30, 2020 Jambo

 Below we've compiled a list of four tips for choosing SRM software:

-An SRM built with stakeholder-focused workflows designed specifically for managing stakeholder information and stakeholder engagement efforts is the best option for helping you reach your goals.
+An SRM built with stakeholder-focused workflows designed specifically for managing stakeholder information and engagement efforts is the best option for helping you reach your goals.

 • Stakeholder-focused: Look for software that helps you record your stakeholder communications in a way that allows you to clearly understand the essential information about your stakeholders and the communications you've had with them.
-A quality SRM will allow you to record communication records by stakeholder name and organization as some stakeholders may be associated with multiple organizations such as communities, governments, companies, or associations.
+A quality SRM will allow you to record communication records by stakeholder name and organization, as some stakeholders may be associated with multiple organizations, such as communities, governments, companies, or associations.

 The SRM should offer a straightforward space to log the following stakeholder information: